deckhouse/deckhouse-cli/testing/e2e/mirror/README.md

 # E2E Tests for d8 mirror

-Heavy end-to-end tests for the `d8 mirror pull` and `d8 mirror push` commands.
+End-to-end tests for the `d8 mirror pull` and `d8 mirror push` commands.

 ## Overview